tzach/textflow/README.md

-# textflow
+# Textflow

 Text Flow Online is a small utility which allow you to create simple text like call flows (sequence diagrams) on the fly, much like call flows in RFCs.
-Its implemented using: clojure and clojurescript
+Implemented using Clojure, Clojurescript and Bootstrap.

 ## Usage